 To get started building an emergency fund, consider opening an account separate from your checking account.
-If you can, use a cash management account like SoFi MoneyTM.
+If you can, use a checking and savings account like SoFi Checking and SavingsTM.
 By keeping your savings account separate, you may feel less tempted to spend money earmarked for emergencies.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.